bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:22:36

-Right.
 So to reiterate the first two letters, B C, that just means this is about Bitcoin.
 Then the one says, okay, that was the part telling you which currency this is.
 Now pay attention where you're actually going to pay money to.
 Then the q means which version is going to follow, which version of address.
-Yep.
 And then what comes after that?

 Sjors Provoost: 00:22:58